Athletics at the 1900 Summer Olympics

 At the 1900 Summer Olympics, twenty-three athletics events were contested.
 Altogether, 117 athletes from 15 nations competed.
 A total of 68 medals (23 gold, 23 silver, 22 bronze) were awarded.
-In many countries, due in part to the conflation of the Olympic Games and the World's Fair in Paris, the media discussed only the athletics events under the "Olympic" name while ignoring the incredible variety of other sports featured at the time.

 The 23 events listed are those currently considered to have been of Olympic stature by the International Olympic Committee and most Olympic historians.
 They exclude all events that used a handicap system, as well as all events which were open to professional athletes.
 The IOC has never decided which events were "Olympic" and which were not.

 Competitions were held on 14 July, 15 July, 16 July, 19 July, and 22 July.
 This included Bastille Day, which is a French holiday, and then Sunday, which many of the American athletes protested.
 Even with many Americans not competing in finals because of confusion caused by the organizers' decision to count scores achieved on Monday, 16 July for finals held on Sunday, 15 July and subsequent rescission of that decision, the United States won more than 4 times as many medals as any other nation, including 16 of the 23 gold medals.

 The conditions of competition were also subpar compared even to those at the previous games in 1896.
 There was no track for the Paris Games, as a grass field dotted with trees and of unequal elevation was used.
 The course was 500 metres in length, an unusual distance for a track.